jwiseman37/DemoUefTool/README.md

 ## Configuration
 To configure, goto the dev portal and configure a new LTI 1.3 application.

+Note that if your Host URL is different for your tool, replace https://mylearn.int.bbpd.io:8092 throughout and update the config.ts as noted below.
+You will then need to update the cert files or switch to using http depending on your configuration.

 - Domain: mylearn.int.bbpd.io
 - Login url: https://mylearn.int.bbpd.io:8092/login
 - Redirect url: https://mylearn.int.bbpd.io:8092/launches